 - 2002-2015, there were 3424 first-time missions for opioid addiction

 All of the cities are located in counties that have been identified as High-Intensity Drug Trafficking Areas.
-What this means to the average Washington State resident is that it is very likely – even probable – that they or someone they know have been affected by substance abuse and addiction.
+What this means to the average Washington State resident is that it is very likely – even probable – that they or someone they know has been affected by substance abuse and addiction.